RanWurm/RanWurm/README.md

 # Hi there, I'm Ran 👋

-🎓 I’m a 3rd year computer science student at Bar-Ilan University 📧 How to reach me: RanWurembrand@gmail.com
+🎓 I’m a Software Engieer intern at red hat and a 3rd year computer science student at Bar-Ilan University 📧 How to reach me: RanWurembrand@gmail.com
 🌐 For more information about me and my skills: https://ran-wurmbrand.vercel.app/